Aliases for KYNU Gene

 Previous GeneCards Identifiers for KYNU Gene

 Kynureninase is a pyridoxal-5'-phosphate (pyridoxal-P) dependent enzyme that catalyzes the cleavage of L-kynurenine and L-3-hydroxykynurenine into anthranilic and 3-hydroxyanthranilic acids, respectively.
 Kynureninase is involved in the biosynthesis of NAD cofactors from tryptophan through the kynurenine pathway.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2010]

 GeneCards Summary for KYNU Gene

 KYNU (Kynureninase) is a Protein Coding gene.
-Diseases associated with KYNU include hydroxykynureninuria and transient cerebral ischemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and kynureninase activity.
+Diseases associated with KYNU include Hydroxykynureninuria and Vertebral, Cardiac, Renal, And Limb Defects Syndrome 2.
+Among its related pathways are superpathway of tryptophan utilization and Tryptophan metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and kynureninase activity.

 Catalyzes the cleavage of L-kynurenine (L-Kyn) and L-3-hydroxykynurenine (L-3OHKyn) into anthranilic acid (AA) and 3-hydroxyanthranilic acid (3-OHAA), respectively.
 Has a preference for the L-3-hydroxy form.
 Also has cysteine-conjugate-beta-lyase activity.